will-stone/plastic/README.md

-# Monorepo for the Plastic Theme apps
+# Monorepo for the Plastic themed apps

 Use `npm>=7` to install dependencies: